 - My spouse has issued an ultimatum and is threatening divorce if I don’t get my anger under control.

-- The two glasses of wine at dinner has steadily turned into a couple of bottles per night resulting in frequent blackouts.
+- The two glasses of wine at dinner have steadily turned into a couple of bottles per night resulting in frequent blackouts.

 While situations like these are obviously appropriate reasons to start therapy, many people start therapy in earlier stages of distress because they don’t want to end up in crisis in the future.